-Agent operation Description Offline Unmounts the specified Oracle ASM disk groups from an ASM instance by using the following SQL command: alter diskgroup dg_name1, dg_name2 dismount Note: The following Oracle message appears in the VCS log when an ASM instance with no ASM disk groups mounted is shut down: ORA-15100: invalid or missing diskgroup name Monitor Verifies the status of the specified ASM disk groups.
-The disk groups can be in one of the following states: mounted dismounted unknown broken connected If multiple ASM disk groups are configured for a resource, then the ASMDG agent returns the resource state considering the status of all the specified ASM disk groups.
+Agent operation Description Monitor Verifies the status of the specified ASM disk groups.
+The disk groups can be in one of the following states: mounted dismounted ■ unknown ■ broken connected If multiple ASM disk groups are configured for a resource, then the ASMDG agent returns the resource state considering the status of all the specified ASM disk groups.
 Note: In case of Flex ASM, the ASMDG agent honors the cardinality configured for the ASM Instances.
 If the ASM instance is down on a particular node it is reported as offline if the number of ASM instances equal to the cardinality value and it is reported as Faulted if the number of ASM instances falls below the cardinality value.
 Clean Forcibly unmounts the Oracle ASM disk groups by using the following SQL command: alter diskgroup dg_name1, dg_name2 dismount force

-Table 1-15 ASMDG agent operations (continued)
+Table 1-14 ASMDG agent operations (continued)